SAFVR/AI-Training-Gen/README.md

 2. The API will be available at `http://localhost:8000`

+3. Available endpoints:

+### Generate Video

-3. Use the `/api/generate_video` endpoint with a POST request containing the required job information:
+Use the `/api/generate_video` endpoint with a POST request containing the required job information:

 ```json
 {